 These mistakes are avoidable and should not come in the way of a would-be civil servant who aspires to join prestigious services such as the IAS, IPS, etc. Now without further ado let’s delve into those five mistakes that every UPSC candidate must not make.

 |Get some useful tips and tricks from the IAS Toppers themselves by visiting the linked page now!!

 Here are a couple more links to help you with our UPSC preparation:

-Five mistake to avoid for UPSC Prelims
+Five mistakes to avoid for UPSC Prelims

 - Should I skip this attempt and try next time?
 Interestingly, this question seems to be on the minds of aspirants who have prepared well, but the uncertainty of the UPSC Prelims exam seems to deter them at the very last moment.
 It is very important to overcome your fear of losing the game and try hard to win.
 If you fill your mind with negative thoughts, it becomes impossible to put your hundred per cent.

 - Not making a visit to the examination venue before the Prelims: Before a few days to prelim, it is very important to visit the IAS Prelims examination centres by the candidates.
 This actually saves them from getting into any last time confusion.
 One should note that the first paper of the examination is administered at 9:00 AM, with students expected to report to the examination hall at least 20 minutes before the scheduled commencement of the exam.
 This means candidates do not have enough time on the day of examination.